CenturyLinkCloud/PublicKB/Blueprints/how-to-build-a-blueprint.md

     <br />
     <br />
   </li>
-  <li>Fill out information about company size, and a description that would help the user of the blueprint quickly understand the purpose of the blueprint.&nbsp; Lastly add in some information about the capabilities of the blueprint.&nbsp; All these items
+  <li>Fill out information about company size, and a description that would help the user of the blueprint quickly understand the purpose of the blueprint.
+Lastly add in some information about the capabilities of the blueprint.
+All these items
     help in searching for a blueprint later on.
     <br /><img src="https://t3n.zendesk.com/attachments/token/aHB8ZMcVEbFuOopLnKr4BrnSY/?name=Screen+Shot+2014-12-02+at+2.09.53+PM.png" alt="Screen_Shot_2014-12-02_at_2.09.53_PM.png" />
   </li>